Table of Contents

 - Smooth ER (SER)

-- Lacks ribosomes, appears smooth.
+- Lacks ribosomes and appears smooth.

 - Site of lipid synthesis.